rekredhead/Chat-App/README.md

 # Database Schema
 - User
-   - id: auto-incremented, primary key, integer
+   - userID: auto-incremented, primary key, integer
    - username: varchar(50), unique
    - email: varchar(100), unique
    - password: varchar(length), hashed and salted for encryption
-   - createdAt: timestamp
+   - createdAt: timestamp, auto-added when data is inserted
-   - updatedAt: timestamp
+   - updatedAt: timestamp, auto-added when data is inserted and updates when data is updated
 - Profile
-   - id: auto-incremented, primary key, integer
+   - profileID: auto-incremented, primary key, integer
-   - userId: foreign key from User table, integer
+   - userID: foreign key from User table, integer
-      - username: use data from User table
    - profilePictureLocation: location of profile picture file on server, varchar(100)
    - bio: varchar(200)
-   - createdAt: Timestamp
+   - createdAt: timestamp, auto-added when data is inserted
-   - updatedAt: Timestamp
+   - updatedAt: timestamp, auto-added when data is inserted and updates when data is updated
 - Messages
-   - id: auto-incremented, primary key, integer
+   - messageID: auto-incremented, primary key, integer
-   - userId: foreign key from User table, integer
+   - userID: foreign key from User table, integer
    - content: varchar(2000)
-   - createdAt: timestamp
+   - createdAt: timestamp, auto-added when data is inserted

 # Installation and Launching
 - Clone this repository